 5.2.
-Knowledge Transfer
+Knowledge transfer

-K-1: How high is the SLO fulfillment of transferred models compared to ACI-trained ones?
+K-1: What is the SLO fulfillment rate of transferred models?
 Transfer learning promises to accelerate model training, but we must ascertain that transferred models perform equally to trained ones.
 For this, we assume that $Xavier{GPU}$ wants to join the device cluster.
-According to Table 4, Laptop and $Xavier{CPU}$ are eligible for providing their model, i.e., their hardware scalars (2 & 4) are the closest to $Xavier{GPU}$ (3).
+According to Table 3, Laptop and $Xavier{CPU}$ are eligible for providing their model, i.e., their dc (2 & 4) are the closest to $Xavier{GPU}$ (3).
 Hence, we merge their EOSC models and transfer the result to $Xavier{GPU}$.
 Next, we compare the SLO fulfillment of the merged model with a separate run, where a model is trained from scratch.
-We place both runs into Figure 16; the blue line represents the combined model, and the grey one was trained from scratch.
+We place both runs into Fig. 14; the blue line represents the combined model, and the gray one was trained from scratch.
 Additionally, we indicate each time the agents changed the configuration.